 This will become your SMART goal.
 This is also the time to consider your stage of readiness to change.
-Example – “I will increase my personal training sessions to 2x per week” This person seems to be in the action stage but may also be in the maintenance phase.
+For example – “I will increase my personal training sessions to 2x per week”, this person seems to be in the action stage but may also be in the maintenance phase.

 Specific.
 Example – “I will do Personal Training on Mondays and Thursdays from 7am – 7:45am starting next week”.
 Notice the Specific included where it would be done, dates and times and how long it would be done for on each occasion.

 Measurable.
 Example – “I will cross off the days on a calendar each time I go to Personal Training so I can see my attendance progress.
 I will get the Personal Trainer to help track my physical progress and strength by measuring me once a month”.
 For a goal to be measurable you need to come up with something that will be different when you’re finished, something to let you know you’ve completed your goal.

 Achievable.
 Example – “I have already been going to Personal Training once a week regularly for over a year, so I feel I can easily add one more session in per week.”To effectively ask yourself if this goal is achievable you need to reconsider what stage of readiness to change you are at surrounding this goal.
 As noted above this example is at the action stage.

 Relevant and Resonant.
 Check back to your bigger goal.
 Is this smart goal really in alignment with what you are trying to achieve?
 Is it in alignment with your values?
 Great!
 Now make sure it resonates.
 If not already, change it to a powerful “I am” styled statement.
 Imagine when this goal is complete; does it make you want to cheers and high five?
 Example “I am so excited to go to Personal Training twice per week on Mondays and Thursdays from 7am – 7:45am as I know it is helping me to achieve my bikini body!”